qk4l/zabbix-cachet/README.md

 Zabbix-Cachet reads pre-configured [Zabbix IT Services](https://www.zabbix.com/documentation/3.0/manual/it_services) and automatically creates Cachet components.
 After that Zabbix-Cachet periodically checks Zabbix triggers (that linked to you IT Services) and manipulate with Cachet incidents and Component statuses based on triggers.

+Zabbix-Cachet communicate with Zabbix and Cachet via API interface.
+To make it works you need a zabbix user with sufficient permissions to read triggers, items of services that is exported to Cachet and Cachet`s API key.

 # Features
 * Automatically creates Cachet Components and Components group
 * Automatically creates Cachet Incidents and update them with [acknowledgement messages](https://www.zabbix.com/documentation/3.0/manual/acknowledges)